Best time to go to New York

 Coney Island Mermaid Parade Route

 The Parade kicks off at 1 pm on West 21st and Surf Avenue.
 Then, it goes east to West 10th Street, the Boardwalk, and continues to Steeplechase Plaza, under the Parachute Jump, where the Parade separates.
-The Parade usually ends around 5 pm; this event is shine or rain.
-After the parade procession goes to the beach, where the official beach is held, and the ocean is opened for the summer swimming season.
+After the parade, at about 5 pm, another procession takes off from the Judge’s stands at 19th Street and Surf Avenue, going through the Maimonides Park parking lot, to the beach.
+All spectators are welcome to join.
+Later on the beach, the parade is concluded with the official beach ceremony so that the ocean will be opened for the summer swimming season.
+After the parade, the public can also head to Coney Island USA's headquarters to see Coney Island Circus Sideshow, and have a beer at the Freak Bar.

 The Best Places To Watch Parade